phuse-org/CTDasRDF/README.md

 # SDTM2RDF
 This repository holds the scripts and data for the PhUSE project "SDTM Data to RDF."
 This file will be updated as the project progresses.
+All work is very early draft, contains errors, problems with the model, etc.

 # Installation
 ## The Download Method
-Ensure you are on the DEV branch (https://github.com/NovasTaylor/SDTM2RDF/tree/DEV) Click "Clone or Download" and select "Download Zip" Extract the file to a location like  C:\\_github
+Click "Clone or Download" and select "Download Zip" Extract the file to a location like  C:\\_github
-This will create the folder C:\\_github\\SDTM2RDF-DEV and subfolders.
+This will create the folder C:\\_github\\SDTM2RDF-MASTER and subfolders.
 Edit the file \\r\\buildRDF-Driver.R  to change have set setwd() point to the path where you installed the file.
  ```
- setwd("C:/_github/SDTM2RDF-DEV")
+ setwd("C:/_github/SDTM2RDF-MASTER")
 ```
 Ensure you have all the required R packages installed.
 Currently this includes:
 ```